When the Person who Hurt You was Also the Person You Depended On.

-You've been turning the same moment over in your head for weeks, or months, or years.
-Replaying, questioning, noticing details you missed at the time.
+You have been turning the same moment over in your head for weeks, or months, or years.
+Replaying it.
+Questioning it.
+Noticing details you missed at the time.
+You are functioning — work, kids, obligations — but part of your mind never fully left that moment.

 Part of you suspected for a long time that something wasn't right.
-The other part of you explained it away.
+The other part explained it away.
 Looking back, the signs were there.
-But looking back is different than seeing it while you were inside it.
+But looking back is different than seeing it while you were inside it, and you are tired of people acting like it should have been obvious.

 We're not rushing you to forgive, forget, or decide.

-Processing an estrangement from a parent, or recognizing the impact of a parent who was present but not protective
+- Processing an estrangement from a parent, or recognising the impact of a parent who was present but not protective

 You don't need to know which category your experience belongs to, or whether the word "betrayal" feels too strong or not strong enough.
 The first conversation is for sorting through that.